-Last updated: 7 May 2026
+Last updated: 3 June 2026

 Gateway 2 Approval Index

+The Gateway 2 Approval Index is a London Construction Magazine intelligence tracker monitoring Building Safety Regulator decision patterns, approval rates, London case concentration, residential units affected and operational delivery signals under the Building Safety Act regime.
+The index is designed for contractors, developers, consultants, dutyholders, project managers and commercial teams who need to understand how Gateway 2 performance is changing and what those changes mean for construction delivery.
 While many project teams focus only on whether Gateway 2 approvals are rising or falling, London Construction Magazine analysis tracks a wider operational pattern: approval rate, decision volume, London concentration, live case pressure, remediation movement, Innovation Unit performance and batching behaviour.

 Current Index Snapshot